FalconPilot/falcon-css/README.md

 It's based on a strong usage of flexboxes to quickly and efficiently display interface elements without requiring too much thinking or tinkering.

+You can clone the repository and check the `demo.html` file to get an idea of what an example page built only with very few complementary CSS looks like.

+You can also look at the `demo.html` source code to get some inspiration if you want.

 # General documentation

 Here is a general documentation to be able to use efficiently the library.